-After more than 13 years Intensive Care Nursing experience, in a variety of Intensive Care Nursing settings across Australia, the United Kingdom and Germany, which included Trauma, General, Cardiac, Neurology, Paediatrics, as well as providing Intensive Care Nursing for long-term ventilated Patients and their Families in their own home, Patrik Hutzel has gained valuable and tremendous insight into the world of Intensive Care and Critical Care.
-Not only has Patrik gained insight and experience from a Clinical and a Nursing point of view, but he has also gained excellent insight about the frustrations, the limitations, the pain, the suffering, the difficulties and the patience, Families and their critically ill loved ones in Intensive Care are usually dealing with, as they are generally dealing with the unexpected and often life threatening situations that are changing Families and their critically ill loved ones life in an instant.
+After nearly 20 years Intensive Care Nursing experience, in a variety of Intensive Care Nursing settings across Australia, the United Kingdom and Germany, which included Trauma, General, Cardiac, Neurology, Paediatrics, as well as providing Intensive Care Nursing for long-term ventilated Patients and their Families in their own home with his own INTENSIVE CARE AT HOME nursing service, Patrik Hutzel has gained valuable and tremendous insight into the world of Intensive Care and Critical Care.
+Not only has Patrik gained insight and experience from a Clinical and a Nursing point of view, but he has also gained excellent insight about the frustrations, the limitations, the pain, the suffering, the difficulties and the patience, Families and their critically ill loved ones in Intensive Care are usually dealing with, as they are generally dealing with the unexpected and often life threatening situations that are changing Families and their critically ill loved ones lives in an instant.

 Patrik also had to deal with death and end-of-life challenges in his own life, having lost an uncle in Intensive Care at the age of 51 and Patrik also struggled through the experience when being present in hospital at his Grandfather’s death.
 The combination of dealing with death in his own family in a hospital and Intensive Care environment, as well as being a critical care nurse and knowing and understanding the pain, the struggles, the frustrations and the fear he has gone through in his own life when dealing with critical illness, as well as knowing and understanding what Families of critically ill Patients in Intensive Care are going through, gives him valuable insight and more importantly strategies how to effectively deal with those challenges and help people in need.